Perl 6 Numerics

 - Spec defines

-int and various intNNN types
+and various intNNN

 - Native integers (NNN bits)